The Pandemic Has Remade Friendship

 The isolation has been hard on Wood, the couple’s client work has been thrown into upheaval, and the demands upon Andraos as an institutional leader have been enormous.
 “I think this house will be equated with this time of trauma,” she said.
 She and Wood are redesigning the house completely, making it absolutely open.
 “We have depended very much on enclosed spaces in order to coexist, and for separate Zoom channels,” Wood told me.
 “A lot of what we’re doing in the new house is opening it up even more.”
 It’s a design decision that makes no sense for the needs of the pandemic, and is thus absolutely rooted in believing that this state is temporary: Designing an even-more-connected future habitat makes material their faith that one day the pandemic’s isolation will end, dinner parties will come back, and people will return to offices and restaurants.

 I find myself moving in the opposite direction: seeking greater isolation.
 Recently, I checked myself into a hotel near the World Trade Center so that I could finish a book manuscript.
 I spent most of the time alone, but not nearly most of it writing.
 Instead, I took walks to the 9/11 memorial to remind myself that architecture matters.
 I watched a 1996 Jennifer Aniston movie while texting with my friend Jackie, who was watching the same movie at the same time in Los Angeles.
 I felt closer to Jackie than usual because I was completely alone in this hotel room, and when I’m completely alone, I feel fully available to others in a way I don’t otherwise.
 And I felt close to my boyfriend, who came to visit.
-We walked around SoHo and NoLIta together, the first time either of us had spent time in Manhattan since before the pandemic, and I saw the animal drive for closeness play out everywhere, in the hunger I could feel for proximity.
+We walked around SoHo and Nolita together, the first time either of us had spent time in Manhattan since before the pandemic, and I saw the animal drive for closeness play out everywhere, in the hunger I could feel for proximity.

 Read: Friends are breaking up over social distancing